 Google Cloud Console (Cloud Console) provides a central user interface for managing all of your Kubernetes clusters no matter where they are running.
 After you have registered your Kubernetes clusters with Cloud Console, you can log in to view, monitor, debug, and manage their workloads.

 To learn more and to get started, refer to the Cloud Console page.

 Anthos Config Management allows cluster operators to manage configurations across multiple clusters and environments using files stored in a Git repository.
 To learn more and get started, refer to the Anthos Config Management documentation.

 About connecting and registering Kubernetes clusters

-To connect GKE On-Prem and other Kubernetes clusters residing outside of your GCP project, Google provides a "Connect agent," a Kubernetes Deployment resource that you run in your clusters.
+To connect GKE On-Prem and other Kubernetes clusters residing outside of your Google Cloud project, Google provides a "Connect agent," a Kubernetes Deployment resource that you run in your clusters.
 Many multi-cluster features rely on this piece of infrastructure.
 The Connect agent reaches out to Google to establish a connection to your project.
 It can traverse NATs, egress proxies, VPNs, and other interconnects you have between your other environments and Google.
 Additionally, your Kubernetes clusters and their API servers do not need public or externally exposed IPs.